 Contractors may dispose of materials legally for a fee at:

 6288 Salt Road

 Fort Worth, Texas 76060

-to dispose of materials legally for a fee.
-Items not accepted at the landfill include tires, barrels, auto parts, liquid waste, used oil and oil filters, hazardous waste such as batteries or explosives and refrigerators, air conditioners or freezers that contain Freon® or other coolants.
+Items not accepted at the landfill include tires, barrels, auto parts, liquid waste, used oil and oil filters, as well as hazardous waste, such as batteries or explosives, refrigerators, air conditioners, freezers that contain Freon or other coolants.